LizaDarrous/LHC-MR/README.md

 # LHC-MR

 :warning: **LHC-MR is undergoing MAJOR changes and developments.
-A new implementation will be released soon, but until then, this version is no longer maintained.
+A new implementation can be found [HERE](https://github.com/LizaDarrous/lhcMR).
+This version is no longer maintained.
 Thank you for understanding!** :warning:

 Latent Heritable Confounder MR (LHC-MR) is a method applicable to association summary statistics, which estimates bi-directional causal effects, direct heritability, confounder effects and sample overlap.